Qimmah Russo Flaunts Her Toned Rear In Tight Blue Athletic Wear For New Workout Video

 The following Instagram video contains some explicit song lyrics.

 Qimmah’s workout videos are always a big hit with her fans, who love to know what she does to keep her body in tip-top shape.
-Her new video earned over 8,600 views in less than an hour and more than 2,100 likes.
-Her supporters took to her comments section to shower her in compliments.
+Her new video earned over 8,600 views and more than 2,100 likes in less than an hour.
+Her supporters took to the comments section to shower her in compliments.

-“You are absolutely stunning,” gushed one fan, trailing their compliment with four blue heart emoji.
+“You are absolutely stunning,” gushed one fan, trailing their message with four blue heart emoji.

 “She really too fkn beautiful and attractive,” praised a second admirer.

-“Your look amazing!
-Keep grinding beautiful!” wrote a third fan, adding a fire emoji to their remark.
+“Your [sic] look amazing!
+Keep grinding beautiful!” a third fan wrote, adding a fire emoji to their remark.

 Earlier today, Qimmah shared a sexy photo of herself wearing a tiny gold bikini that left little to the imagination.